Anna is a 79 year old lady living with 2nd stage dementia.

 Anna belongs to the Catholic faith and will be escorted to the monthly service in the facility.

-Staff will liaise with Anna’s family regarding her well-being and offering support when needed.
+Staff will liaise with Anna’s family regarding her well-being and offer support when needed.